Our retail stores are open

 Over the years, we have funded the purchase of a rice paddy and a farm by community members for agricultural purposes.
 We have further assisted a woman, Alice, to start a bakery in Jinja.
 This bakery has fed many local kids and families for several years now.

 Every two hours a Backpack Bed is given to a person living without shelter.
-According to statistics, the need for shelter to provided is more like every twelve minutes.
+According to statistics, the need for shelter to be provided is more like every twelve minutes.
 These shelters provide protection from rain and insects and are suitable for all seasons.
 MHC make regular donations of Backpack Beds to be distributed by this vital organisation.

 This Cobbitty-based charity provides resources to the people living on remote Tanna Island, Vanuatu as they struggle to live alongside an active volcano.
 Warm clothing has been difficult for the Tanna Island residents due to their remote location.
 MHC provided many bags of clothing to be transported to Vanuatu.